mzur/webdev/lesson-6/README.md

 ```

 This class contains a single test case that checks the unique constraint of an Image `user_id` and `hash`.
-When we try to save an additional image with the same hash beloning to the same user, the database should throw an exception.
+When we try to save an additional image with the same hash belonging to the same user, the database should throw an exception.

 Now let's continue with the controller tests in `tests/Http/Controllers/ImageControllerTest.php`: